-Pursuant to 19 CFR 351.414(f), we compared U.S. sales of citric acid within the contemporaneous window period, which extends from three months prior to the month of the first U.S. sale until two months after the month of the last U.S. sale.
+Pursuant to 19 CFR 351.414(f), we compared U.S. sales of JBL Canada to home market sales of JBL Canada within the contemporaneous window period, which extends from three months prior to the month of the first U.S. sale until two months after the month of the last U.S. sale.
 Where there were no sales of identical merchandise in the home market made in the ordinary course of trade to compare to U.S. sales, according to section 771(16)(B) of the Act, we compared U.S. sales of citric acid to sales of the most similar foreign like product in the ordinary course of trade.
-Where there were no sales of identical or similar merchandise, we made product comparisons using constructed value (CV), as discussed in the "Calculation of NV Based on CV" section below.